Georgetown, Beaver County, Pennsylvania

-Georgetown is a borough in western Beaver County, Pennsylvania, United States, along the Ohio River.
+Georgetown is a borough in Beaver County, Pennsylvania, United States.
+It lies along the Ohio River near the state's border with West Virginia.
 The population was 208 at the 2020 census.
 It is part of the Pittsburgh metropolitan area.
-Little Blue Run Lake, the U.S.'s largest coal slurry waste impound, is located next to the town.
+The U.S.'s largest coal slurry waste impound, Little Blue Run Lake, is located next to the town.

 History

 The area of the Ohio headwaters was long inhabited by the Shawnee and several other groups of Native Americans.
 The first known Europeans to enter the region were French explorers/traders during the 17th century.